fredericBregier/clone-cloud-store/ccs-doc/src/source/Architecture/Description.rst

 It allows to test the solution with your application or to allow a smooth move to Cloud Clone Store:
 **Accessor Simple Gateway**

+Available functionalities
+**************************

+- Database: MongoDB
+- Topics: Kafka

+- Common
+  - Full support for InputStream within Quarkus (through a patch of Quarkus)
+  - Full support of Database choice between MongoDB and PostgreSql (by configuration)
+  - Metrics available for Prometheus or equivalent
+- Accessor
+  - Fully functional
+  - Include remote checking if locally not present (by configuration)
+  - Include remote cloning
+  - Include Public Client and Internal Client (Quarkus)
+  - Include Public Client based on Apache httpclient 5 without need of Quarkus
+  - Simple Gateway with no Database nor Remote access or cloning available
+  - Include optional Buffered Accessor relying on local space (only for unsteady Storage service)
+- Driver
+  - Support of S3, Azure Blob Storage and Google Cloud Storage
+- Replicator
+  - Fully functional for replication or preemptive remote action
+- Topology
+  - Full support for remote Clone Cloud Store sites
+- Ownership
+  - Support for ownership based on Bucket
+- Quarkus patch client: patch until Quarkus validate PR 37308
+- Reconciliator
+  - Logic in place but not yet API (so no Disaster Recovery or Cloud Migration yet)
+  - Initialization of a CCS site from a remote one or from an existing Driver Storage
+  - Missing API and Configurations
+  - Will need extra API on Replicator

 Notes of versions
 **********************